ayushmandas29/daily-coding-notes/notes/algorithms_notes.md

-# Algorithms - Note #469
+# Algorithms - Note #495

 ## Key Insight
-Two pointer technique reduces nested loops to O(n)
+Topological sort works only on DAGs

 ## Date
-Generated on day 469 of continuous learning.
+Generated on day 495 of continuous learning.

 ## Category
 Topic: algorithms